BenSampo/laravel-enum/README.md

 // Statically calling the key name as a method, utilizing __callStatic magic
 $enumInstance = UserType::Administrator();

+// Static getInstance method, passing the desired enum string as a parameter returns null if invalid
+$enumInstance = UserType::coerce(0);
 ```

 If you want your IDE to autocomplete the static instantiation helpers, you can